Change the world

 Policy

-This bursary is awarded to new first year students who have at least achieved a minimum Academic Point Score (APS), based on their final grade 12 results.
-The rand value of the bursary is determined on a sliding scale between a predetermined minimum and maximum value and is linked to the specific APS achieved by an individual learner
+This bursary is awarded to new first year students who have at least achieved a minimum Applicant Score (AS) based on their final grade 12 results.
+The rand value of the bursary is determined on a sliding scale between a predetermined minimum and maximum value and is linked to the specific AS achieved by an individual learner.

 Applicable Rules/Criteria: